cuny2x/cuny2x.github.io/cuny2x/content/_index.md

 #### About

-CUNY 2X career program at LaGuardia Community College will help all students find an internship, apprenticeship, or other job opportunities to launch their careers.
-Our mission is to assist students in identifying their career goals and securing employment that fulfills them.
-We help in every step of their way.
+Welcome to CUNY 2X Tech Academy at LaGuardia Community College.
+Our mission is to provide computer major students with academic advisement, career coaching, professional development opportunities and seminars; and assist them with internships, apprenticeships, and job opportunities.
+We help every step of the way.

 The CUNY 2X Tech initiative is expanding access to internships in tech firms, boosting employment outcomes for undergraduates, bringing industry expertise into classrooms.